Skarf: Pre-debut

 From 9 to 11 December 2010, JYP Entertainment and Alpha Entertainment held auditions in Singapore and Hong Kong and it was during that time that Ferlyn, Tasha and Elaine were recruited into Alpha Entertainment with other finalists who passed the auditions.
-Ferlyn, Elaine and Tasha underwent two years of intensive training in South Korea and during late 2011, Elaine Yuki had dropped out of the group due to medical reasons and also because the training was too tough.
+Ferlyn, Elaine and Tasha underwent two years of intensive training in South Korea and during late 2011, Elaine Yuki had dropped out of the group for medical reasons and also because the training was too tough.
 Alpha's Chief Executive Officer Alan Chan stated that the girls would be groomed together with other Koreans to form a girl group debuting in this year.

 2012: Debut with "Skarf" and "Oh!
 My Skarf"

 On August 8, 2012, Skarf released their first teaser for their title song "Oh!
 Dance" through Alpha Entertainment's official YouTube channel.
 On August 9, 2012, the individual teasers of the members was then released to introduce each of the members.

 On August 10, 2012, it was announced that Skarf would have their own reality program on MBC Music titled "Oh!
 My Skarf", the show is scheduled to air starting on August 11 at 7 PM KST.
 The show will reveal the pre-debut lives of the girl group members as they prepare for their upcoming debut.

 After releasing the third music video teaser for their title song on August 12, 2012, the music video for "Oh!
 Dance" was released one day after and on August 14, 2012, Skarf held their debut showcase in Seoul.

 On August 17, 2012, Skarf started their promotions on Music Bank with their title song "Oh!
 Dance", it was also the first music program that the girls had ever performed on in South Korea.

-Sol left the group due to personal reasons and the group announced on December 30, 2012, that they will make a comeback with the addition of Korean member JooA and Japanese member Hana during February 2013.
+Sol left the group for personal reasons and the group announced on December 30, 2012, that they will make a comeback with the addition of Korean member JooA and Japanese member Hana during February 2013.